 This is the Super Savings - Corporate Insurance Guide (Corporate Insurance Guide).
-The Corporate Insurance Guide contains information about the insurance in your Super Savings - Corporate plan, including insurance terms and conditions.
+The Super Savings - Corporate Insurance Guide contains information about the insurance in your Super Savings - Corporate Accumulation account, including insurance terms and conditions.

 The information in this Corporate Insurance Guide forms part of the Super Savings - Corporate Product Disclosure Statement for Accumulation Account (PDS) issued on 1 July 2023.
 The PDS references important information contained in this Corporate Insurance Guide.
 This Corporate Insurance Guide may reference important information contained in the Super Savings Accumulation Guide and Super Savings Investment Guide.
-The PDS, this Corporate Insurance Guide, the Super Savings Accumulation Guide and the Super Savings Investment Guide he read in their entirety before making a decision to acquire or continue to hold an interest in Australian Retirement Trust.
-Super Savings - Corporate Accumulation accounts are products issued within the public offer division of Australian Retirement Trust.
+The PDS, this Corporate Insurance Guide, the Super Savings Accumulation Guide and the Super Savings Investment Guide should be read in their entirety before making a decision to acquire or continue to hold an interest in Australian Retirement Trust.
+Super Savings - Corporate Insurance Guide are references to the public offer division of Australian Retirement Trust.
 Any references to Australian Retirement Trust contained in this Corporate Insurance Guide are references to the public offer division of Australian Retirement Trust.